caiorss/Functional-Programming/haskell/Functors__Monads__Applicatives_and_Monoids.md

 -   A monadic function is a function which returns a Monad (a -> m b)

--   **Return/unit:     return:** Monad m => a -> m a
--   **Bind:            (>>=) :** (Monad m) => m a -> (a -> m b) -> m b

 A type class is an interface which is a set of functions and type signatures.
 Each type derived from a type class must implement the functions described with the same type signatures and same name as described in the interface/type class.
 It is similar to a Java interface.

 In Haskell, the Monad type class is used to implement monads.
 It is provided by the Control.Monad module which is included in the Prelude.
 The class has the following methods:

 ```haskell
 class Monad m where